SoumyaSagnik/Extended-Notes/topics/Apache Pulsar/readme.md

 - `Multi Tenancy and Security`: Pulsar orovides multi-tenancy support, allowing different organizations or users to share the same Pulsar cluster while maintaining data isolation and access control.
 Pulsar also offers security features like authentication, authorization, encryption, and data governance to ensure data privacy and compliance.

+**Like with messaging, the Pulsar broker manages the messages for you and sends the stream of data to the applications.
+Unlike messaging, streaming applications control when the data is delivered.
+In a messaging system, applications do not have control over when a message arrives.**

+_Streaming use cases incldue_:

+- Moving large amounts of data to another service (logs to real-time ETL).
+ETL - Extract, Load, Transfer.

+- Running periodic jobs to move large amounts of data and aggregating the data to move traditional stores (logs to S3).

+- Computing near real-time aggregate of a message stream (real-time analytics over page views).

 ---

 **Message Partitioning**